axon4/crown-clothing/README.md

 # ECommerce Store

 * Complete eCommerce store built with TypeScript React, as well as integrating:
-  * Redux for state management
+  * Redux Saga for state management
   * Firebase for authentication
   * React Router for routing
   * Redux Persist for local state storage and rehydration